jbspillman/upwork_xml_parser/README.md

    See example file attached.
    What I request from potential programmers is a projected cost and deliverable date including the number hours you see the task taking and your hourly rate or fixed rate.

+# To Do:
+ - Add routines to keep track of...